We hope you and your kids enjoy counting down to Christmas in December after making this adorable Santa Beard Christmas Countdown Craft.

 - googly eyes

-1. Start by painting the inside circle of your paper plate with your peach paint.
+1. Start by painting the inside circle of your paper plate with your flesh colored paint.
 Set the paper plate aside to allow the paint to dry.

 2. Lay out your red cardstock horizontally and cut it so you have one piece 4-inches wide and one piece 7-inches wide.
 The 4-inch piece will be used for the Santa shirt.
 Cut a triangle out of the 7-inch piece for the Santa hat.